Increasing biases can be more efficient than increasing weights: Theoretical discussion

-\paragraph{Input replication.} Filtering the input as just described might be even more useful if the input is replicated multiple times.
+\textbf{Input replication.} Filtering the input as just described might be even more useful if the input is replicated multiple times.
 Consider the toy example of a one-dimensional input $x$ and a shallow network with only one layer of one unit aiming at approximating some function $f:\R\rightarrow\R$.
-A DAC fully connected layer with one unit `$0$' and input replicated $n$ times $\overline x=(x,x,\dots,x)$ gives:
+A pre-activated unit `$0$' with input replicated $n$ times $\overline x=(x,x,\dots,x)$ and unshared biases gives:

-which is a universal approximator of a large class of functions $\R\rightarrow\R$, for $n\to\infty$ (in particular in Section~\ref{sec:theoretical} we rigorously prove that $\hat{f}$ is a universal approximator of $C^0([-1,1])$, see Theorem~\ref{thm:approx} and Remark~\ref{rem:approxd1}).

-On the other hand, a standard fully connected layer with replicated inputs and one unit would give:
+which is a universal approximator of a large class of functions $\R\rightarrow\R$, for $n\to\infty$.
+On the other hand, a standard post-activated unit with replicated inputs would give:

-regardless of $n$.
-To gain expressivity with the standard connection we can add a hidden layer with $n$ units (with or without replicated inputs is the same), obtaining:
+equivalent to the same without replicating the inputs, regardless of $n$.
+To gain expressivity we can add a hidden layer with $n$ standard units (with or without replicated inputs is the same), obtaining: